-His lyrics tell imaginatively woven stories that follow in the grand writing tradition of southern writers.
+His lyrics tell imaginatively woven stories that follow in the grand tradition of southern writers and classic lyricists.
 He is a true son of the rich musical climate and one-of-a-kind culture that is the Crescent City.
-It is these influences that are in the soul of his creations and evident in his live performances, backed by his New Orleans Jazz Funksemble.
+It is these influences that are in the soul of his creations and evident in his live performances, whether solo or backed by his band.

 The strong influences of N.O. horn players, piano players and drummers are the essence of his unique style of guitar playing, from the horn/piano like phrasing of his solos to his syncopated rhythm guitar work.
-He attributes much of his solid sense of rhythm to watching marching bands in the dozens of parades, every Mardi Gras season for over 20 (twenty) years (about the first half of his life).
+He attributes much of his solid sense of rhythm to watching marching bands in the dozens of parades, every Mardi Gras season for over 20 (twenty) years (about the first third of his life).
 This fusion of drum rhythm with rhythm guitar is the integral part of his style.
-"When I first started playing, I could not play well enough to integrate everything I was hearing in my head into my playing.....but I found that as my playing developed it allowed my vocal ability to grow along with it, enabling me to sing over more sophisticated syncopated rhythms", explains Detweiler.
+"When I first started playing, I could not play well enough to integrate everything I was hearing in my head into my hands.....but I found that as my playing developed it allowed my vocal ability to grow along with it, enabling me to sing over more sophisticated grooves", explains Detweiler.

-Scott is a prolific writer and has many influences, but considers Bernstein, Gershwin, The Meters and The Neville Brothers to be his strongest.
-As for his lyrical influences, Detweiler says, "The lyricists would be Tim Rice and Bob Dylan.
-But writers like O. Henry, Tennessee Williams and Rod Serling are important, too".
+Scott is a prolific writer and has many influences, but considers Bernstein, Gershwin, The Meters and The Neville Brothers to be his strongest. "...the American sound is rooted in the blues"...As for his lyrical influences, Detweiler says, "The lyricists would be Tim Rice and Bob Dylan.
+But writers like Dostoyevski, O. Henry, Tennessee Williams and Rod Serling are important, too".

 His artistic evolution is chronicled in his complete discography.